 China's economy may have a solid track record of success, but its stock market has been a different story.
 The government's efforts to contain growth led the Shanghai Composite to fall 25% in 2015, making it one of the worst performers in the world.
-As a result, international investors should be cognizant of the benefits and risks before investing in China.
+As a result, international investors should be aware of the benefits and risks before investing in China.

 Rising status on the world stage